 - General expectations – See our Summer Study and FAQ pages.

 International student composition competition

 Committed to the creation and performance of contemporary classical music, the Bowdoin Festival has funded residencies and commissioned works from major composers since its founding in 1964.
 The Festival also hosts an international competition for student composers each year.
-Guidelines for the 2015 competition will be posted in January, 2015.
+Read 2015 Bowdoin Composition Competition guidelines.